QUaServer/QUaServer/README.md

 custom2->setUserAccessLevelCallback(&juanCanWrite);
 ```

-In the example above, all children variables (`myProp`, `varFoo` and `varBar`) inherit the reimplemented access level defined in the `CustomVar` which allows only *john* to write.
-But, the `varFoo` child of the `custom1` instance has a specific callback that will overrule the parent's permission.
+In the example above, all children variables (`myProp`, `varFoo` and `varBar`) inherit the reimplemented access level defined in the `CustomVar` class, which allows only *john* to write.
+But, the `varFoo` child of the `custom1` instance has an specific callback that will overrule the parent's permission.

-The instance `custom2` also inherits by default the reimplemented access level defined in the `CustomVar`, but the specific callback overrules the inherited permission.
+The instance `custom2` also inherits by default the reimplemented access level defined in the `CustomVar` class, but the specific callback overrules the inherited permission.

 ### Users Example